Mono-Game/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 The reason we are using it here is so that we can define, upfront, several methods that our "Input" will provide, and then a specific class that will perform those operations.
 If later on we want to change HOW we implement that input without changing our game, we can just swap in another class with minimal changes (one line in fact).

->[!TIP]
+> [!TIP]
 > [Interfaces](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface) are a powerful tool in any game development and I would recommend reading up on them if you are unfamiliar with how they are used.
 The most common use is building different "attack" classes for different characters,  one "Attack" action can have completely different abilities depending on the weapon the character is wielding, and using interfaces means you can swap out which class is DOING the attack based on which weapon the character currently has assigned.

 You will see more about how the interface is used as we progress in this chapter.

 ## Getting the raw input

-The very next thing we need to do in our Input class is to actually get the raw input data, which we have already done in the main `FuelCellGame.cs` class, we will move this here for now and clean it up later.
+The very next thing we need to do in our Input class is to actually get the raw input data, what we have already implemented in the main `FuelCellGame.cs` class, we will move this here for now and clean it up later.

 1. Add the following using statements to the top of the `InputState.cs` class, in readiness for the rest of the code: